-The studies most related to our work are the recently proposed crowdsourced entity collection [38], [6], [36], [35].
-Park and Widom developed a general framework CrowdFill that shows a partially filled table and asks the crowd to contribute new entities, fill empty cells, and up-vote/downvote existing entities [35].
+The studies most related to our work are the recently proposed crowdsourced entity collection [7], [8], [9], [10].
+Park and Widom developed a general framework CrowdFill that shows a partially filled table and asks the crowd to contribute new entities, fill empty cells, and up-vote/down-vote existing entities [10].
 However, CrowdFill neither pays attention to estimating worker behaviors on entity collection, nor considers statistical properties of the collected entities.
-Trushkowsky et al. is the first work to study worker behaviors on collecting entities [38] and utilized statistical approaches for reasoning completeness of the collected data.
-Chung et al. extended the estimation techniques to support aggregate queries, such as SUM, AVG, MAX/MIN, etc., by analyzing both coverage of the collected entities and the correlation between attributes and entities [6].
+Trushkowsky et al. introduced the first work to study worker behaviors on collecting entities [7] and utilized statistical approaches for reasoning completeness of the collected data.
+Chung et al. extended the estimation techniques to support aggregate queries, such as SUM, AVG, MAX/MIN, etc., by analyzing both coverage of the collected entities and the correlation between attributes and entities [8].
 Rekatsinas et al. extended the underlying data model to a structured domain with hierarchical structure (e.g., restaurant with location and cuisine), and aimed to maximize collection coverage under a monetary budget.
 The key difference of our work from these previous studies is three-fold.
 First, the problem settings are different: we focus on the underlying distribution of the collected entities, which is often indispensable in data collection but ignored by previous studies.
 Second, the estimation tasks are different: the existing approaches focused on estimating overall statistics of the entire entity set collected from the crowd, such as the coverage and aggregate results.
 In contrast, we aim at estimating the underlying probability distribution of each individual worker.
 The previous estimation techniques cannot be adapted to solve our more fine-grained problem.
 Third, the optimization problems are different: as far as we know, we are the first to study the problem of selecting workers to minimize the difference from expected distributions.

-Recently, many studies in the database community have aimed to leverage crowdsourcing to build database systems, such as CrowdDB [12], Qurk [25], Deco [34] and CDAS [22], [11], and develop various operators, such as filter [32], [22], join [26], [39], [10], sort/top-k [14], [7], graph search [33], [15], and counting [24].
+Recently, many studies in the database community have aimed to leverage crowdsourcing to build database systems, such as CrowdDB [22], Qurk [23], Deco [24] and CDAS [2], [25], and have developed various operators, such as filter [1], [2], join [3], [4], [26], sort/top-k [5], [6], graph search [27], [28], and counting [29].
 To achieve effective crowdsourcing performance, existing studies investigated quality control strategies in crowdsourcing.
 Most of the strategies applied a redundancy-based approach which assigns a crowdsourcing task to multiple workers and aggregates worker answers by using weighted majority voting.
-Some approaches [22], [32] leveraged a small amount of crowdsourcing tasks with ground truth to estimate workers reliability as aggregation weight, while other approaches [37], [18] simultaneously estimated worker weights and predicted aggregated results using an Expectation-Maximization (EM) strategy.
+Some approaches [1], [2] leveraged a small amount of crowdsourcing tasks with ground truth to estimate workers reliability as aggregation weight, while other approaches [30], [31] simultaneously estimated worker weights and predicted aggregated results using an Expectation-Maximization (EM) strategy.
 However, most of crowdsourcing-powered operators as well as quality control techniques only consider crowdsourced data evaluation, which asks the crowd to evaluate the existing data according to some criteria, such as filtering useless data, and joining data from various sources.
 In contrast, this paper focuses on studying crowdsourced entity collection which asks the crowd to collect data instead of evaluating existing data.
 The key difference and the main challenge of crowdsourced entity collection is the "open world" nature of crowdsourcing which may returns unbounded amount of answers.
 To address this challenge, we have devised novel estimation and quality control techniques for adaptive worker selection.